betheden/hebrew-grammar/content/person_first.rst

 Article
 -------

-The first person is the person or persons that are speaking.
+In English, the third person pronouns include: "I", "me", or "my", for singular; and "we", "us", or "our," for plural.
+In Biblical Hebrew, terms which are marked for first person do not change form according to gender (:ref:`masculine<gender_masculine>` and :ref:`feminine<gender_feminine`>), but they do change form according to number (:ref:`number_singular` or
-If it is a single person,
+:ref:`number_plural`).
+In Biblical Hebrew, :ref:`verbs<verb>`, :ref:`pronouns<pronoun_personal>`,
-it is "I", "me", or "my", if it is a group of people it is "we", "us", or "our".
+and :ref:`pronominal suffixes<suffix_pronominal>` can all be marked for first person.

 Form
 ----

-When a word is in the first person, it can be recognized by a variety of changes to the form.
-These changes differ greatly from each other and are hard to sum up in a simple, helpful way.
-The paradigm below shows a sample of the kinds of changes that signal a first person.
+In Biblical Hebrew, a term marked for first person can be recognized by a variety of changes to the form.
+These changes differ greatly from each other, so it is difficult to sum them up in a simple, helpful way.
+The paradigm below shows a sample of the kinds of changes that signal a first person form.

 Paradigm
 ~~~~~~~~